 The Lower Mekong in transition – latest trends and impacts of China on forest trade

-Building on the momentum generated by the initiative, this side event will bring together governments, private companies, smallholders and financial institutions in China and the Lower Mekong region to discuss the interface between timber market demand and efforts to make supply chains legal and more sustainable.
-It will also paint a vision of how a balance can be found between the growing Chinese market and supply chain actors to achieve a strong and sustainable forest industry in the region and beyond.
+Held on the margins of the XV World Forestry Congress, this UN-REDD side event brought together governments, private companies, smallholders and financial institutions in China and the Lower Mekong region to discuss the interface between timber market demand and efforts to make supply chains legal and more sustainable.
+It also painted a vision of how a balance can be found between the growing Chinese market and supply chain actors to achieve a strong and sustainable forest industry in the region and beyond.